 One of the challenges of putting in monitoring systems is that it gives companies a warts and all view of how their customers interact with their business.
 For instance they will be able to see how effective they are at answering the phone and responding to emails.
 Some of the findings can often be very depressing and companies find it difficult to face how badly they are responding to enquiries.
 The marketer will often discover that the campaign itself was a success but the conversion rates were poor.
 If this is the case it means reviewing and tightening up the sales process as any money spent on marketing is therefore being wasted.
 Tracking analysis can work out how much it cost to generate each lead.
 Take this into consideration when looking at the sales process as it will help to focus the mind onto improving response handling.

-In this article I have tried to demonstrate that by implementing some simple steps it is not complicated to put in place monitoring systems to understand and control marketing effectiveness.
+In this article I've tried to demonstrate that by implementing some simple steps it is not complicated to put in place monitoring systems to understand and control marketing effectiveness.
 Be prepared to be shocked by the lack of process for managing enquiries successfully.
-But once you have identified these problems, they can be fixed and you will be well on the way of ensuring you are not one of the 56% who have no or basic monitoring systems in place.
+Once you have identified these problems, they can be fixed and you will be well on the way of ensuring you are not one of the 56% who have no or basic monitoring systems in place.